herrfrei/teslausb/doc/OneStepSetup.md

 ### Troubleshooting

 - If everything seems to be working, but you still don't see the USB drive(s) either on your local machine, or in the car, check that you are indeed using a USB data cable, and not a charge-only cable.
 Also ensure you are plugged into the USB port on the Raspberry PI, and not the power port.
-- `ssh` to `pi@teslausb.local` (assuming Wifi came up, or your Pi is connected to your computer via USB) and look at the `/boot/teslausb-headless-setup.log`.
+- `ssh` to `pi@teslausb.local` (assuming Wifi came up, or your Pi is connected to your computer via USB) and look at the `/teslausb/teslausb-headless-setup.log`.
 - Try `sudo -i` and then run `/etc/rc.local`.
 The scripts are fairly resilient to restarting and not re-running previous steps, and will tell you about progress/failure.
 - If Wifi didn't come up:
-  - Double-check the SSID and WIFIPASS variables in `teslausb_setup_variables.conf`, and remove `/boot/WIFI_ENABLED`, then booting the SD in your Pi to retry automatic Wifi setup.
+  - Double-check the SSID and WIFIPASS variables in `teslausb_setup_variables.conf`, and remove `WIFI_ENABLED`, then boot the SD in your Pi to retry automatic Wifi setup.
   - If you are using a WiFi network with a _hidden SSID_, edit `/boot/wpa_supplicant.conf.sample` and uncomment the line `scan_ssid=1` in the `network={...}` block.
   - If still no go, re-run `/etc/rc.local`
   - If all else fails, copy `/boot/wpa_supplicant.conf.sample` to `/boot/wpa_supplicant.conf` and edit out the `TEMP` variables to your desired settings.
 - Note: if you get an error about `read-only filesystem`, you may have to `sudo -i` and run `/root/bin/remountfs_rw`.
 - Try `date` to ensure the system clock is set correctly.
 If it is too far off, SSL/TLS Authentication will fail, preventing the installation from completing.
 You can set the date like `date -s "2 JAN 2022 15:04:05"`
-- Try `tail -f /boot/teslausb-headless-setup.log` to watch the logs during installation, which may shed some light on any errors occurring.
+- Try `tail -f /teslausb/teslausb-headless-setup.log` to watch the logs during installation, which may shed some light on any errors occurring.
 Press `Ctrl-C` to stop watching logs.

 More troubleshooting information in the [wiki](https://github.com/marcone/teslausb/wiki/Troubleshooting)